-Documentarist, video-activist and journalist Kazım Kızıl was arrested by the police on April 17, 2017 during a demonstration held in protest of the April 16 constitutional referendum results in the Bornova district of the western province of Izmir, along with journalist Anıl Deveci and 19 protesters.
+Documentarist, video-activist and journalist Kazım Kızıl was arrested by the police on 17 April 2017 during a demonstration held in protest of the 16 April 2017 constitutional referendum results in the Bornova district of the western province of Izmir, along with journalist Anıl Deveci and 19 protesters.

 Kızıl and the others were taken into custody on charges of violating Turkey’s Law No. 2911 on Demonstrations and Protest Marches.
 However, when he was referred to the prosecutor’s office and later to the court on 21 April 2017, Kızıl was jailed pending trial on the charge of “insulting the president.”
 Six others were jailed by court order while the other protesters and journalist Deveci were released under judicial control measures.

 The indictment against Kızıl accused him of “insulting the president” on social media as well as “violating the Law on Demonstrations and Protest Marches.”
 The prosecutor demanded between two years and six months to seven years of imprisonment for Kızıl.

 Kızıl appeared before the Izmir 33rd Criminal Court of First Instance on 10 July 2017 for the first courtroom hearing of his trial.
 In his defense statement, Kızıl said he was following the 17 April protest as a journalist.
 He also noted that his tweets that were said to be insulting the president fell under the scope of freedom of speech, adding that none of them contained calls to violence or hate speech.